Simon Eastwood: Oxford United

 In June 2016, Eastwood signed for Oxford United for the second time, on a one-year contract.
 He was given the number 1 jersey and played every minute of all 62 first-team matches in 2016–17, including the 2017 EFL Trophy Final at Wembley Stadium.
 He signed a two-year contract extension in February 2017, and was voted the Supporters' and Players' Player of the Year at the club's end-of-season awards.
 The following season he was again ever-present in league fixtures, though he was rested for a couple of EFL Trophy games.
 Eastwood signed a new three-year contract with Oxford in May 2018.

 Eastwood suffered a broken finger during the warm-up of the second League One fixture of the 2018–19 season on 11 August 2018, and second-choice goalkeeper Scott Shearer made his first league appearance since arriving at the club two seasons earlier, ending Eastwood's run of 93 consecutive league appearances.
 Jonathan Mitchell was subsequently loaned from Derby County as emergency cover.
+Eastwood shared goalkeeping duties with Jack Stevens during the 2020–21 and 2021–22 seasons but regained his place as first choice after Stevens was loaned out to Port Vale at the start of 2022–23.
+The signing of James Beadle on loan at the start of the following season saw Eastwood once more serving as back-up goalkeeper, though he signed a new two-year contract in August 2023.